-The vegan diet is a fully plant-based diet; basically one that excludes any animal product – including dairy and eggs.
-For some, this diet brings tremendous health benefits – however, due to the exclusion of a large number of food groups, essential nutrients must be found elsewhere that would normally be abundant in the likes of meat and fish.
+The vegan diet is a fully plant-based diet, excluding any animal product – including dairy and eggs.
+For some, this diet brings tremendous health benefits – however, due to the exclusion of a large number of food groups, vegans have to pay extra attention to certain nutrients that are normally abundant in the likes of meat and fish.

-For example, fish is an extremely common food that provides fats needed by the body for normal functioning – such as Omega 6 and Omega 3.
+For example, fish provides fats needed by the body for normal functioning – such as Omega 6 and Omega 3.
 If you’re a vegan reading this, don’t panic.
 There are plenty of options for you that we’re going to run through in this article.

 Dietary fat helps us to feel satiated, supports the structure of all of our cells, and is key for healthy metabolism.
-Fats are also responsible for helping to regulate body processes, in addition to enabling absorption of specific fat-soluble vitamins.
+Fats are also responsible for helping to regulate bodily processes, in addition to enabling absorption of specific fat-soluble vitamins.
 These include:

 Vitamin A – Read more on Vitamin A